solidusio/solidus/guides/promotions/overview.md

 Different types of promotions would change the customer's experience of promotion activation.
-For example, the customer might be required to enter a promotion code to activate some promotions, while a free shipping promotion would be applied automatically.
+For example, the customer might be required to enter a promotion code to activate some promotions, while a another promotion could be applied automatically.

 In this case, because the administrator used the "Apply to all orders" activation method, the promotion is applied automatically: